Skyepaphora-Griffith/Skyes_Toolbox/README.md

 * legend function... what can I automate?
 Can I enter a dataframe maybe?
 Set default colours?
 * add argument for adjustment of **ylab** in slab() and splot().
 * give default parameter values in Splot() table at the end of this README
+* create a function for user to overwrite defaults (for example, if they want to change default background colour)
+* NOTE: `splot()` and `rekt()` are compatible with logarithmic axes, but `skor()` is not.
+Won't give an error, but grid will not be logarithmic.
+I like this, because it gives me a feeling for both scales, but generally this is not desired.
+Working on a solution currently.

 ---